 As the name suggests, the convenience metric is an evaluation of both the benefit and ease of use of a vacuum sealer.
-Specifically, we look at features that make the product easy to use like the control interface, accessories, tools as well and cleaning and handling.
+Specifically, we looked at features that make a product easy to use, such as the control interface, accessories, and tools.
+We also made observations about cleaning and handling.
 The FoodSaver V4400 is undoubtedly a titan in this aspect.
 It earned one of the highest scores in the group.

-While titan is certainly an overused locution, the FoodSaver V4400's performance relevant to its peers warrants this preeminent designation.
-Before we get into what makes this unit so great, let's get our critiques out of the way first.
-Simply put, the V4400 is big and heavy — 7.8 pounds to be exact — as compared to the competition.
-That's it.
-These rather minor physical anomalies aside, the unit has all the little ease of use designs that one could ask for in a sealer.
+While titan is often an overused term, the performance of the V4400 relevant to its peers warrants this preeminent designation.
+Before we get into what makes this unit so great, let's get our one critique out of the way.
+Simply put, the V4400 is big and heavy — 7.8 pounds to be exact — as compared to the 2.7 lbs of the Mueller.
+This relatively minor physical anomaly aside, the unit has all the little ease of use designs that one could ask for in a sealer.
 Of primary interest are the onboard bag roll storage and cutting tool.
 Also, we enjoyed the auxiliary pump hose that allows one to remove air from a variety of containers.
 Considering that this sealer is designed for production, it's nice that most of the sealing process is automated.
 However, as we will see, this feature poses some problems when packaging delicate foods such as berries for a smoothie.

 Packaging delicate foods is a bit more demanding than the uninitiated may think at first.
-Having experience with such matters, we devised a test to assess the machine for this subtle capability.
-As was mentioned above, the FoodSaver V4400 struggles with treating fragile foods with a little TLC.
+Having experience with such matters, we devised a test to assess each machine for this subtle capability.
+As was mentioned above, the V4400 struggles with treating fragile foods tenderly.